Skip to main content

 xHighMaximum reasoning; highest cost

-Some custom or compatible providers do not accept a reasoning argument at all and will reject any request that includes one.
-If your provider does not support reasoning, leave thinking effort unset—do not select any level.
+Some custom or compatible providers do not accept a reasoning argument and reject any request that includes one.
+If your provider does not support reasoning, leave thinking effort unset — do not select any level.

 Tenant defaults

-The tenant’s default Text LLM model and Multimodal model are chosen in Settings > Tenant from the catalog’s enabled models.
+The tenant’s default Text LLM model and Multimodal model are chosen in Settings → Tenant from the catalog’s enabled models.
 Only image-capable models appear as Multimodal options.
-These defaults power agents that do not specify their own.
-See Engines for how agents select the models that power them.
+These defaults power gateway routing, the AI Assistant, knowledge ingestion, and any agent that doesn’t pick its own engines.
+See Engine & Agents for how agents combine main and secondary models, and where the tenant defaults are used.

 Deploy-time seeding

-On deploy, the installer seeds providers and models from the API keys detected in the engine environment.
-After that, management moves to Command Center.
+On deploy, the installer seeds models from the providers detected in the engine environment.
+After that, management moves to Command Center — no engine restart needed.